A look at what provinces and territories have said about COVID-19 vaccine plans

 Retired general Rick Hillier, who is leading Ontario's vaccine task force, says the province should be able to vaccinate 1.2 million people during the first three months of 2021.

-The province says it will also be prioritizing the rollout of the vaccine in regions with the highest rates of COVID-19 infection, including those in the red ``control'' and grey ``lockdown'' zones.
+The province says it will also be prioritizing the rollout of the vaccine in regions with the highest rates of COVID-19 infection.

-The announcement comes after Ontario reported 1,925 new COVID-19 cases on Monday.
+Health Minister Christine Elliott says while the vaccine is not mandatory, people who do not get the shot may face travel restrictions or may not be able to access some communal spaces.

+Elliott says the province will provide proof of immunization to everyone who receives a dose

 Manitoba